GuardSkill/Large-Scale-Feature-Inpainting/README.md

 ## Citation
-If you use this code for your research, please cite our paper <a href="https://">None</a>:
+If you use this code for your research, please cite our paper <a href="https://ieeexplore.ieee.org/document/9191263">Interactive Separation Network For Image Inpainting</a>:

 ```
+@inproceedings{li2020interactive,
+  title={Interactive Separation Network For Image Inpainting},
+  author={Li, Siyuan and Lu, Lu and Zhang, Zhiqiang and Cheng, Xin and Xu, Kepeng and Yu, Wenxin and He, Gang and Zhou, Jinjia and Yang, Zhuo},
+  booktitle={2020 IEEE International Conference on Image Processing (ICIP)},
+  pages={1008--1012},
+  year={2020},
+  organization={IEEE}
+}
 ```

 #### General Model Configurations